roytang/blog/content/post/2021/06/gmtk-game-jam-2021-manananggal/index.md

 For future jams, I'll probably also try to do some other genres instead of side-scrollers which I did for the first 2 jams.
 Maybe some kind of shooter thingy?
 Or a match 3?
 Or maybe I'll study how to do some of the ideas I passed over this time?
 We'll see!
 Looking forward to doing more game jams!
 I think the major one is the next Ludum Dare in October, though I'll also be looking out for other game jam opportunities before then.

 **[2021-06-23]** The GMTK game jam results are out; my Manananggal game ended up ranked 717 overall out of 5800+ entries.
-Looks like my programmer art pulled me down in the presentation criteria lol
+Looks like my programmer art pulled me down in the presentation criteria lol.
+[Link to ratings page.](https://itch.io/jam/gmtk-2021/rate/1082887)